Nationals top Astros in Game 7 to win 1st World Series title - WHIZ News

 Kendrick connected on the second pitch, slicing a drive that hit the screen attached to the right field foul pole for a 3-2 lead.
 Just like that, everything had changed for the team in orange that led the majors with 107 regular-season wins, and the ballpark fell silent.

 For Kendrick, another timely blow.
-At 36, playing on the oldest team in the majors, the journeyman was the NL Championship Series MVP against St. Louis after hitting the winning grand slam in the 10th inning of the deciding Game 5 in the Division Series at Dodger Stadium.
+At 36, playing on the oldest team in the majors, he was the NL Championship Series MVP against St. Louis after hitting the winning grand slam in the 10th inning of the deciding Game 5 in the Division Series at Dodger Stadium.

 Then again, this was nothing new for the Nationals.